 The tour takes your from the bustling and vibrant Havana, to the historic Santa Clara, and gives you the chance to experience the more traditional and rural sides of Cuba, with stays in Trinidad, Cienfuegos and Viñales.
 These places are common favourites for travellers who have come to Cuba seeking authentic cultural experiences.
 While Trinidad presents us with beautiful white sand beaches, colonial architecture, waterfalls, and a charming village atmosphere, Viñales offers stunning mountainous scenery, sprawling tobacco fields and friendly locals.
 A local Cuban tour guide accompanies the group throughout, and all accommodation is in guesthouses, which are small private businesses that are typically owned and run by local families.

-This tour was awarded the Tour of the Year for Latin America for 2016 by tourradar.
+This tour was awarded the Tour of the Year for Latin America for both 2016 & 2017 by tourradar.

 Day 1 - Arrive Havana